• Skip to primary navigation

 There are four main types of fried eggs; sunny side up, over easy, over medium and over hard.
 Everyone seems to have their favorite type of fried egg.

-Over easy is my favorite way to eat fried eggs!
-They are flipped part way through the cooking process.
+• Over easy is my favorite way to eat fried eggs!
+They are flipped part-way through the cooking process.
 The white is fully cooked, but the yolk is nice and runny.

-Over medium is cooked the same way as over easy eggs, but they are cooked a bit longer.
-The yolk is partially cooked through, but is still a bit runny in the center.
+• Over medium is cooked the same way as over easy eggs, but they are cooked a bit longer.
+The yolk is partially cooked through but is still a bit runny in the center.

 Cook up a delicious batch of country potatoes to serve with your favorite style of egg.

-Different type of fried eggs on a plate.
+Four different types of fried eggs on a white platter.

 Different colored eggs in a basket.